 During the Second World War, the remains of Chateauneuf du Pape’s castle were occupied by Nazi forces, which used it as an observation post.
 As the war drew to a close and the allies advanced on their position, they attempted to blow up the remaining buildings, but only succeeded in destroying the northern half of the tower.

-Over the past few decades, Chateauneuf du Pape has cemented its position as both one of the Rhone’s most exciting wine regions and must-visit destination in its own right.
-It is simply everything you would want from a Provencal wine village: cobbled stone streets, charming outdoor cafes, restaurants, bakeries and ancient ruins of the Pope’s summer home all combine to make Chateauneuf du Pape a veritable wine tourist paradise!
+Over the past few decades, Chateauneuf du Pape has cemented its position as both one of the Rhone’s most exciting wine regions and a must-visit destination in its own right.
+It is simply everything you would want from a Provencal wine village: cobbled stone streets, charming outdoor cafes, restaurants, bakeries, and ancient ruins of the Pope’s summer home all combine to make Chateauneuf du Pape a veritable wine tourist paradise!

 Gastronomy & Wine

 Although other French regions would disagree, Provence continues to be one of the most exciting places in France to eat out.
-Its biggest asset is simply the wealth of wonderful natural produce: pink garlic, colorful fresh peppers, tomatoes, eggplants, courgettes and asparagus, all things to tantalize the taste buds.
-The lamb is also some of the finest around, allowed to freely graze on the salt-marsh grass of the Camargue, the flavor intensity is incomparable.
+Its biggest asset is simply the wealth of excellent natural produce: pink garlic, colorful fresh peppers, tomatoes, eggplants, courgettes and asparagus, all things to tantalize the taste buds.
+The lamb is also some of the finest around, allowed to freely graze on the salt-marsh grass of the Camargue; the flavor intensity is incomparable.
 Freshly caught fish is another major highlight, in addition to the delicious and inimitable wines produced across the region.